FrontendRheinMain/vuepress/docs/ferm/about.md

 ## Recruiting-support for companies

-Sponsoring our meetups is an budget-friendly and highly effective way for your company to find new colleagues.
+Sponsoring our meetups is a budget-friendly and highly effective way for your company to find new colleagues.
 As an event host:

 - you have the stage before the main talk(s) to present your company incl. your open positions and spread some merchandise
 - you offer room to connect with and directly approach like-minded people /  potential new colleagues